- Create a thorough business plan that includes financial predictions, a target market study, and a marketing strategy.

 - Truck, van or trailer (if required)

 A truck can also serve as a great way to market your business.
 You can stick graphics showing your pressure washing services and spread awareness while driving towards your client location.
-Ensure that you have a route optimization solution to find the best routes, dispatch drivers on time and get more benefits from the software.
+Ensure that you have a service routing software to find the best routes, dispatch drivers on time and get more benefits from the software.

 5. Set prices for your pressure washing services